Also see Gastrointestinal Parasites of Pigs and see Coccidiosis of Pigs.

 Eimeria spp are common in pigs, but overt disease is seldom seen.
 Heavy infections may cause significant enterocolitis in young growing pigs.

 Hyostrongylus rubidus is the common stomach worm found in pasture-raised pigs.
 It usually causes little harm.

-Isospora suis is a common and important cause of coccidiosis in pigs 6 days to 3 wk old.
+Isospora suis is a common and important cause of coccidiosis in piglets 6 days to 3 wk old.
 Infection causes necrosis and villous atrophy of the ileum and jejunum.
 Secondary bacterial infection of the injured intestinal mucosa is common.
-Mortality often is 20–25%, and many pigs are stunted.
-Diagnosis can be based on identification of immature coccidial forms in the intestinal mucosa by direct mucosal smear stained with Giemsa stain or by histologic examination of the affected intestine.
+Mortality often is 20%–25%, and many pigs are stunted.
+Diagnosis can be based on identification of immature coccidial forms in the intestinal mucosa by direct mucosal smear (Giemsa stain) or by histologic examination of the affected intestine.
 Successful prevention most commonly depends on thorough cleaning of farrowing facilities to minimize the number of oocysts.
 After cleaning, thorough disinfection with 50% bleach has been useful.
 Coccidiostats are sometimes fed to sows 2 wk before farrowing or administered PO to pigs from birth to 3 wk of age.

 Adult nodular worms of Oesophagostomum spp in the large intestine cause little harm, but heavy infection by larvae encysted in the intestinal wall may lead to emaciation.

 Strongyloides ransomi (intestinal threadworm) larvae can be transmitted via colostrum or acquired from contaminated skin of the dam.
 Heavily infected piglets develop severe diarrhea when 10–14 days old, with high mortality.
 Diagnosis is based on direct microscopical observation of mucosal scrapings.